+ege of Arts and Sciences
-CRJ 680 SPECIAL TOPICS IN CRIMINAL JUSTICE

-Special topics will be offered on interesting subjects in Criminal Justice as needed.
+CRJ 680 SPECIAL TOPICS IN CRIMINAL JUSTICE (3) Special topics will be offered on interesting subjects in Criminal Justice as needed.
 This course can be taken multiple times as long as the topics are different.

-CRJ 690/

-SOC 490 SEMINAR IN SOCIOLOGY

-Selected topics.

-CRJ 695 INDEPENDENT STUDY IN CRIMINAL JUSTICE

-CRJ 698 THESIS I

-This course orients students toward the production of a proposal suitable for a thesis.

-CRJ 699 THESIS II

-This course entails the oral presentation and defense of thesis.
+CRJ 690/ SOC 490 SEMINAR IN SOCIOLOGY (3) Selected topics.
+CRJ 695 INDEPENDENT STUDY IN CRIMINAL JUSTICE (3) CRJ 698 THESIS I (3) This course orients students toward the production of a proposal suitable for a thesis.
+CRJ 699 THESIS II (3) This course entails the oral presentation and defense of thesis.
 Prerequisite: CRJ 698.

+SCHOOL OF BUSINESS

+School of Business

+MASTER OF BUSINESS ADMINISTRATION

+MASTER OF ARTS IN CRIMINAL JUSTICE/ MASTER OF BUSINESS ADMINISTRATION human resource management

+MASTER OF SCIENCE IN NURSING/ MASTER OF BUSINESS ADMINISTRATION

+MASTER OF BUSINESS ADMINISTRATION

-The McKendree University Master of Business Administration program focuses on integrated learning experiences in which students develop problem solving and team building skills in an environment in which they can learn from the faculty and from each other.
+The Master of Business Administration focuses on integrated learning experiences in which students develop problem solving and team building skills in an environment in which they can learn from the faculty and from each other.
 The program is designed for students who desire a broad understanding of business operations without concentrating their studies in a particular field.
 The McKendree University MBA program is designed to meet the needs of the working adult.
 It is expected that students entering the program will usually be employed while they pursue their studies.